-About Elemental – Inorganic – Organic – Mercury Toxicity – Post 23
+What is Elemental – Inorganic – Organic – Mercury Toxicity? – Post 23

 Much research had been undertaken by the patient and private clinicians since 2009 exploring the many symptoms being suffered because NHS clinicians were repeatably failing to diagnose.
-When resorting to private health care, scans and blood tests were taken for metal toxicity, returning repeatably positive during 2016.
+When resorting to private health care, thermal imagaing scans of the area of interest were taken and metal blood toxicity tests, returning repeatably positive at highest levels, during 2016.

-It was important to establish whether the poisoning of the patient was not just acute or chronic mercury toxicity (explained in post 22) but the cause of the toxicity, whether it was elemental, inorganic or organic.
+It was important to establish whether the poisoning of the patient was not just acute or chronic mercury toxicity, (as explained in the previous post 22), but the cause of the toxicity, whether it was elemental, inorganic or organic.

-The UK government released a Public Health England document 2016 Compendium of Chemical Hazards (publishing.service.gov.uk which identifies three sources of mercury
+The UK government released a Public Health England document 2016 Compendium of Chemical Hazards (publishing.service.gov.uk) which identifies three main sources of mercury.

 - Elemental mercury also known as metallic mercury and quicksilver